 Have a Persuasive Offer

-There are three factors involved in the success of your campaign: your audience, your offer, and your ad copy.
+Three factors are involved in your campaign’s success: your audience, your offer, and your ad copy.

 Analyze your competitor’s offers but don’t copy them.
 Use the information you already have on your website to create your offer.
 For example: